Decision Guide

 Process depthStructured market map, two-stage commercial screen, written shortlistFast keyword search, light screen, CV submission

-Quality of passive candidatesStrong: passive senior leaders are approached with a narrativeWeaker: contingent recruiters skew to active candidates
+Quality of passive candidatesStrong: passive senior people are approached with a narrativeWeaker: contingent recruiters skew to active candidates

-Best fit role levelSenior leadership, specialist or confidential seatsVolume IC roles, high-frequency seats with active candidate flow
+Best fit role levelSenior leadership, specialist or confidential seatsVolume individual-contributor roles with active candidate flow

 Our take

 Retained for senior and specialist.
-Contingent for volume and well-mapped IC seats.
+Contingent for volume and well-mapped seats.

 Contingent recruitment is not bad.
-It is a fit for a specific class of seat.
-The error is using contingent for a senior leadership search where the work that actually matters happens before the first candidate is approached: defining the role, mapping the market, screening commercially.
+It fits a specific class of seat.
+The error is using contingent for a senior commercial search where the work that actually matters happens before the first candidate is approached: defining the role, mapping the intralogistics market, screening for genuine commercial and technical credibility.
 A contingent recruiter is not paid to do that work; a retained recruiter is.
 Match the model to the job.

 FAQs